parmentelat/asynciojobs/sphinx/README.md

 Although this is not illustrated here, the same graphical legend is applicable to nested schedulers as well.

-Note that if you do have `graphviz` available, you can produce a png file more simply, i.e. without the need for creating the dot file, as shown below:
+Note that if you do have `graphviz` available, you can produce a *png* file a little more simply, i.e. without the need for creating the dot file, like this:

 ```python